 Receiving a diagnosis of Hashimoto's Thyroiditis can leave you feeling frustrated and overwhelmed.
-Hashimoto's Disease, an autoimmune disorder that causes the immune system to attack healthy thyroid tissue, is the most common cause of hypothyroidism.
-Managing the many symptoms of this disease can be challenging and confusing.
+Hashimoto's disease, an autoimmune disorder that causes the immune system to attack healthy thyroid tissue, is the most common cause of hypothyroidism.
+Managing the many symptoms of this condition can be challenging and confusing.

-When left unmanaged, chronic inflammation can result in raised reverse T3 levels making you even more hypothyroid.
-It can also cause joint pain and increase risk for cardiovascular diseases.
-Inflammation may also have a negative affect on mental health, an issue that is common for people with hypothyroidism.
+When left unmanaged, chronic inflammation can result in severe joint pain and increase the risk of cardiovascular diseases.
+Inflammation may also impact mental health, a common symptom of hypothyroidism.

-Here are 7 ways to reduce inflammation in your body so that you can begin to regain control of your health.
+Here are seven ways to reduce inflammation in your body so that you can begin to regain control of your health:

 Adding green leafy vegetables such as kale, spinach, and romaine may help fight inflammation and are very high in vitamins and minerals like magnesium, calcium, Vitamin B, Vitamin C, among others.
-In addition, they are high in antioxidants (polyphenols) which may improve blood sugar levels, prevent cancerous cells, and improve heart health.
+Also, they are high in antioxidants (polyphenols), which may improve blood sugar levels, prevent cancerous cells, and improve heart health.

-Adding these green veggies to each meal in addition to incorporating them into fresh juicing and smoothies will help ensure that you consume plenty of veggies each day.
+Adding these green veggies to each meal, in addition to incorporating them into fresh juice and smoothies, will help ensure that you consume plenty of vegetables each day.

-Magnesium is a necessary mineral that our body must have in order to achieve optimal health.
-Beside reducing inflammation, it may help improve cardiovascular health, lower blood sugar levels, improve blood flow, reduce stress levels, strengthen bones, and maintain healthy brain function.
+Magnesium is a necessary mineral that our body must have to achieve optimal health.
+Besides reducing inflammation, it may help improve cardiovascular health, lower blood sugar levels, improve blood flow, reduce stress levels, strengthen bones, and maintain healthy brain function.

-Talk to your doctor at Paloma about how magnesium supplements may benefit your specific condition.
-Other ways to ensure that you receive the necessary daily allowance is by adding it to your diet.
-Foods such as avocados, salmon, bananas, and leafy greens are great sources of magnesium.
+Talk to your doctor about how magnesium supplements may benefit your specific condition.
+Another way to ensure that you receive the necessary daily allowance is by adding it to your diet.
+Foods such as avocados, salmon, bananas, and leafy greens are excellent sources of magnesium.

 Sugar and empty carbs found in refined grain and processed food increases inflammation, contributes to weight gain, and leads to higher blood sugar levels.
 Removing these foods and replacing sugar with small amounts of healthy sweeteners like honey and stevia can go a long way in reducing widespread inflammation.

 People who practice yoga daily have been shown to have reduced markers of inflammation in their body.
 Yoga provides strength training and increases flexibility.
-Not only that, yoga has been shown to help fight depression and anxiety which is sometimes a major symptom of hypothyroidism.
+Not only that, yoga has been shown to help fight depression and anxiety, which is sometimes a significant symptom of hypothyroidism.

-The ideas listed here are just a few ways to reduce inflammation.
-Talk with your doctor about adding these 7 steps to your daily routine and you may begin to see fewer inflammation related symptoms.
+Talk with your doctor about how to incorporate these seven steps to your daily routine to begin to see fewer inflammation-related symptoms.

 Find inspiration for a healthy way to support your thyroid